 Tyler is the Artistic Director of Figurehead Films, launched in 2010.
 In 2012 he wrote, produced, directed & starred in his first professional short film DRAGONFLY, which was an Official Selection in the Court Métrage, Festival De Cannes - 2012.

+In 2015 Tyler completed writing, producing, directing and performing in his second professional short film IRONIED.
 Tyler won the Brian Linehan - Best Actor Award for the National Screen Institute of Canada and Best Actor Award for the Open World Toronto Film Festival.
 Ironied has gone on to win 11 awards internationally and Officially Selected in over 30 festivals worldwide.

 Tyler had the privilege of working with Kiefer Sutherland, who directed Tyler in one of Kiefer's music videos.
 He has worked with Bruce McDonald (Hard Core Logo, Pontypool) on a CBBC and Family Channel show called Creeped Out and has performed in an episode of Canada's own Murdoch Mysteries.
 He has co-starred in shows such as National Geographic's Breakout and Discovery Channel's Inventions that Shook the World, as well as multiple commercials throughout the years.
 Tyler is a member of the Academy of Canadian Cinema & Television.
-He is one of the co-founders and creators of the Forest City Film Festival, which began its inaugural grand opening on Nov 11th, 2016 in London Ontario; opening night hosted by 4 time Academy Award nominee Emma Donoghue (Room, Frog Music).
+He was one of the co-founders and creators of the Forest City Film Festival, which began its inaugural grand opening on Nov 11th, 2016 in London Ontario; opening night hosted by 4 time Academy Award nominee Emma Donoghue (Room, Frog Music).